BoazKG93/CanSat/README.md

 ## Contribute
 Contribution is more than welcome! just commit your changes into a review and we can expand this project to even more bigger and smarter satallites.

+Some ideas to improve the project:
+* Add more stability to the sender/receiver mechanism
+* Write Unit testing for receiver.py
+* Add more advanced sensors
+* Add an automated graph program
+* Consider replacing the Hardware Serial with Software Serial
+* Use XBee library for communication instead of Serial

 ## Copyright and license